 Flexibility

-A short-term temp role gives you a great amount of flexibility.
-Perhaps you are studying and want to temp during quieter times, or you have another business and temping is a great way to supplement your income.
-You do not sign a contract so can leave without giving notice.
-Be aware, this goes both ways and if the client no longer needs the support, they can also cancel the booking.
-However, it’s not best practice to leave a role without giving notice - and most clients and candidates respect this unwritten rule.
+A short-term temp role gives you a great deal of flexibility.
+Perhaps you are studying and want to temp during quieter times, or you have another business, and temping is a great way to supplement your income.
+You do not sign a contract, so you can leave without giving notice.

 Explore new areas

-A temp booking can allow you to explore a new industry sector without having to commit to it long term.
-You may think that the corporate sector is not for you, for example, but by experiencing it first hand you’ll be able to make a more informed decision.
+A temp booking can allow you to explore a new industry sector without having to commit to it long-term.
+You may think that the corporate sector is not for you, for example, but by experiencing it first-hand, you’ll be able to make a more informed decision.

 Enhance your network

 Temping will allow you to meet a wide range of new people, some of whom may be helpful to your permanent job hunt or if you are looking for a role in the future.
-We always recommend connecting with contacts on LinkedIn which is a great way to stay in touch - you never know where a connection may lead.
+We always recommend connecting with contacts on LinkedIn, which is a great way to stay in touch - you never know where a connection may lead.

 Interview practice